Color negative motion picture emulsion

 The world’s sharpest and finest grain color negative film!

-CINESTILL 50Daylight is an ISO 50/18° speed daylight balanced (5500K) color negative motion picture film stock for still photography.
+CINESTILL 50Daylight is an EI 50/18° speed daylight balanced (5500K) color negative motion picture film stock for still photography.
 Based on the original Vision3 50D emulsion, this film is prepped and rolled for clean and safe standard photo lab processing or Cs41 development at home, but it may also be processed in Cs2 chemistry for low-contrast motion picture negatives.
 Ideal for shooting in bright light at wide apertures and for producing high resolution, low grain images.

 The exposure latitude of this film is beyond anything digital and even most other films can hope to achieve.
 With 50D you can achieve beautiful results by rating it anywhere between ISO 12-100 without the need for push processing.
 No matter how you meter, you will see almost no grain, but color, contrast, shadow detail and highlight rendering will be affected by the chosen ISO you meter at.
 If you expose at a lower ISO you will get warmer images with greater halation in the highlights.